Conductor, Composer, Performer

 Connect on social media

-In 2020, Erica was named a Conducting Fellow in the Cortona Sessions for New Music, attended the Kodaly Music Institute, and was hired by DC's Kennedy Center to generate video content as a Music Teaching Artist.
-She also received a 2020-21 Fulbright Grant to Ukraine, as well as a $25,000 American Councils Grant.
+In 2021, Erica became an American Prize Semi-Finalist for Conducting (Opera).
+In 2020, she was named a Conducting Fellow in the Cortona Sessions for New Music, attended the Kodaly Music Institute, and was hired by DC's Kennedy Center to generate video content as a Music Teaching Artist.
+Erica also received a 2020-21 Fulbright Grant to Ukraine, as well as a $25,000 American Councils Grant.
 In 2019, she received ASU's GPSA Teaching Excellence Award, a $10,000 Department of State Title VIII Grant for Eastern European Research and Training, and full funding to guest conduct the Chattanooga Symphony Orchestra in workshop.
 She also presented a paper (“Song as Expression of Ukrainian Identity in the Ukrainian War”) at the 2019 AATSEEL-AZ Slavic Conference and led a session ("Music and Movement in the Diverse Choral Classroom") at the 2019 ACDA-AZ Student Symposium.
 In 2015, Erica traveled to Russia on an AISU grant to study the healing effects of Dalcroze singing on orphans suffering from Reactive Attachment Disorder and presented an interest session at the Western Division ACDA Conference the following year.

 In addition to her DMA from Arizona State University, Erica holds a BM and MM in Music Theory and Composition (ASU, Longy) as well as an Ed.M. from Harvard, where she studied conducting with Dr. Andrew Clark, sang professionally with the world-renowned Harvard University Choir, conducted empirical research under Dr. Howard Gardner, presented at the Harvard Arts in Education Conference ("Bringing Classical Music from Background to Foreground"), became a semi-finalist in the Havard BRIDGE Educational Enterprise competition, and interned at the American Repertory Theatre.
 As a vocalist and pianist, she has given recitals internationally and has sung with the Brighton Festival Chorus and Royal Philharmonic Orchestra, the Mormon Tabernacle Choir, the Utah Symphony Chorus, the ASU Chamber Singers, Euphony, and the Tuscany International Children’s Chorus (among others).
 She has also performed as a soloist and choir member in Italy (1999), England (2007; full scholarship), Ukraine (2008-09), Bulgaria (2015; AISU grant), and the Republic of Georgia (2018; Department of State award).